 We have appointed a data privacy team (“DPT”) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPT using the details set out below.

 Contact details for the DPT

-Our full details are: Rubix Group International Limited (Company number: 00162925), Dakota House Concord Business Park, Manchester, England, M22 0RR.
+Our full details are: Matara UK Limited (Company number: 03102956), Dakota House, Concord Business Park, Manchester M22 0RR.
 Email address for DPT: email@example.com

 You have the right to make a complaint at any time to the Information Commissioner’s Office (“ICO”), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes

 This version was last updated on 9 August 2022.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.